Alanaktion/mytube/README.md

 ### Search indexing

-MyTube uses MeiliSearch with Laravel Scout to index content and provide fast, robust searches.
-We intend to make this optional long-term, falling back to database matching where needed, but for now it is required.
+MyTube can use MeiliSearch with Laravel Scout to index content and provide fast, robust searches.
+It is optional, but makes the search _much_ better and it's highly recommended that you use it.

 1. Install and start [MeiliSearch](https://docs.meilisearch.com/learn/getting_started/installation.html)
+2. In your `.env` file, add `SCOUT_DRIVER=meilisearch`
-2. If you are running multiple instances of MyTube, set a unique index prefix with the `SCOUT_PREFIX` value in your `.env` file
+3. If you are running multiple instances of MyTube, set a unique index prefix with the `SCOUT_PREFIX` value in your `.env` file
-3. Initialize your search indexes: `php artisan search:index`
+4. Initialize your search indexes: `php artisan search:index`
     - Subsequent changes to content will be updated automatically, but you can use this command to force a re-index with `--force`.

+### Production optimization

+If you're not running the application for development/contribution purposes, it's recommended to run in optimized production mode for the best performance and to avoid leaking sensitive information like API keys.

+1. In `.env`, set `APP_ENV=production` and `APP_DEBUG=false`
+2. Run `php artisan optimize` to pre-cache the configuration, routing, etc.

+You will need to re-run `php artisan optimize` any time you update the app.

 ## Administration